-- 98. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 99.
-During the LABOR CLASS PERIOD, from time to time, DEFENDANTS failed to provide all the legally required off-duty meal breaks to PLAINTIFF and the other CALIFORNIA CLASS Members as required by the applicable Wage Order and Labor Code.
-The nature of the work performed by PLAINTIFF and CALIFORNIA CLASS Members did not prevent these employees from being relieved of all of their duties for the legally required off-duty meal periods.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were from time to time not fully relieved of duty by DEFENDANTS for their meal periods.
-Additionally, DEFENDANTS' failure to provide PLAINTIFF and the CALIFORNIA CLASS Members with legally required meal breaks prior to their fifth (5th) hour of work is evidenced by DEFENDANTS' business records from time to time.
-Further, DEFENDANTS failed to provide PLAINTIFF and CALIFORNIA CLASS Members with a second off-duty meal period in some workdays in which these employees were required by DEFENDANTS to work ten (10) hours of work.
+- 101. PLAINTIFF, and the other members of the CALIFORNIA CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 102.
+During the CLASS PERIOD, from time-to-time, DEFENDANTS failed to provide all the legally required off-duty meal breaks to PLAINTIFF and other members of the CALIFORNIA CLASS as required by the applicable Wage Order and Labor Code.
+The nature of the work performed by PLAINTIFF and other members of the CALIFORNIA CLASS did not prevent these employees from being relieved of all of their duties for the legally required off-duty meal periods.
+As a result of their rigorous work schedules, PLAINTIFF and other members of the CALIFORNIA CLASS were from time-to-time not fully relieved of duty by DEFENDANTS for their meal periods.
+Additionally, DEFENDANTS' failure to provide PLAINTIFF and members of the CALIFORNIA CLASS with legally required meal breaks prior to their fifth (5th) hour of work is evidenced by DEFENDANTS' business records from time-to-time.
+Further, DEFENDANTS failed to provide PLAINTIFF and members of the CALIFORNIA CLASS with a second off-duty meal period in some workdays in which these employees were required by DEFENDANTS to work ten (10) hours of work.
 As a result, PLAINTIFF and other members of the CALIFORNIA CLASS therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANTS' strict corporate policy and practice.

-- 100. DEFENDANTS further violates California Labor Code §§ 226.7 and the applicable IWC Wage Order by failing to compensate PLAINTIFF and CALIFORNIA CLASS Members who were not provided a meal period, in accordance with the applicable Wage Order, one additional hour of compensation at each employee's regular rate of compensation for each workday that a meal period was not provided. - 101.
-As a proximate result of the aforementioned violations, PLAINTIFF and CALIFORNIA CLASS Members have been damaged in an amount according to proof at trial, and seek all wages earned and due, interest, penalties, expenses and costs of suit.
+- 103. DEFENDANTS further violates California Labor Code §§ 226.7 and the applicable IWC Wage Order by failing to compensate PLAINTIFF and other members of the CALIFORNIA CLASS who were not provided a meal period, in accordance with the applicable Wage Order, one additional hour of compensation at each employee's regular rate of compensation for each workday that a meal period was not provided. - 104.
+As a proximate result of the aforementioned violations, PLAINTIFF and members of the CALIFORNIA CLASS have been damaged in an amount according to proof at trial, and seek all wages earned and due, interest, penalties, expenses and costs of suit.